 STATEMENT

 For centuries people have been driven to express themselves thru marks.
-Builders etched their names in the tombs of ancient Egypt, hunters carved images in the caves of Lascaux, graffiti artists tag the walls of New York.
-Marks are in effect recorded memories of a person, in a particular place, at a moment of time.
-They are a direct and physical way to visually communicate and express emotion-- an extremely efficient method of conveying feelings, as little stands between the pen and the heart.
+Builders etched their names in the tombs of ancient Egypt, hunters carved images in the caves of Lascaux, graffiti artists tag the walls of New York City.
+Marks are in effect recorded memories of a person, in a particular place, at a moment in time.
+They are a direct and physical way to visually communicate and express emotion and an extremely efficient method of conveying feelings, as little stands between the pen and the heart.

 As an artist I am interested in the irony between randomness and order as in making abstract marks and specifically organizing them.
 In this respect I function as both a painter and a sculptor.

-My foremost concern lies in creating surface images, however, I am especially interested in the relationships between form and line which I explore by treating individual paintings like building blocks and arranging them into 3D structures.
+My foremost concern lies in creating surface images, however, I am especially interested in the relationships between form and line which I explore by treating individual paintings like building blocks and arranging them into 2D structures that interact with light.

 The evolution of my style came about by asking the question: